 Outrageous Starbucks Prices

-The two countries that hold the title of ridiculously overpriced Starbucks coffee are China and Russia.
-A tall cappuccino in China costs over $7 while in Russia you will have to fork over $12.30 for a tall latte.
+Russia tops the list of ridiculously overprices Starbucks coffee.
+You will have to fork over $12.30 for a tall latte.
 Prices are also over $7.00 for the drink in Indonesia, Vietnam, Thailand, Malaysia, and China.
 Financial analysts attribute these exorbitant prices to the fact that in these countries Starbucks is positioning itself as a luxury brand, designing elaborate, high-end coffee houses, tapping into the culture of how Starbucks represents American affluence.
-Whereas in the US Starbucks customers range from corporate executives to teenagers, in these countries the coffee chain is seen as exotic, and a sign of elevated status.
+Whereas in the U.S. Starbucks customers range from corporate executives to teenagers, in these countries the coffee chain is seen as exotic, and a sign of elevated status.